 The Canadian Badlands is a MUST visit.
 It is an unbelievable experience.

 The day trip from Calgary to Drumheller will take you to the dinosaur period and will also fast forward you to the mining era, which is now abandoned.
 Drive through the arid landscape, look at mining sites and ghost towns, ready to welcome you.
 Tourism and paleontology work keeps the provincial parks and the towns alive.

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 Calgary to Drumheller Attractions: Things to do in Drumheller

 Start your day bright and early from Calgary.
 It takes about 2.25 hours to reach the Midland Provincial Park/Dinosaur Provincial Park.
-All the attractions are located in Drumheller.
+All the attractions are located in the Drumheller valley.
 It is a town within the Red Deer River valley, which is situated 110 kilometers northeast of Calgary.

 Starting from Calgary

 The best way to reach Drumheller from Calgary is by car.
 You will find a variety of car rental agencies in Calgary.

 Once upon a time, buses were available from Calgary to Drumheller.
 Greyhound used to operate buses between Calgary and Drumheller for C$66.90 round-trip.
 The trip took about two hours.
 Greyhound no longer services western Canada, and the Red Arrow bus operators don’t have bus services to Drumheller (yet).